Clinical-Genomics/cg/README.md

     - LoqusDB: local observation counts for variants
     - [Scout][scout]: variant interpretation platform

-    We also gather statistics from analysis (post-alignment) which we use to generate a delivery report, however, this is still under development.
+    > We are also working on gathering post-alignment statistics which we use to generate a delivery report, however, this is still under development.

 1. **Delivery** | Delivery happens on two levels: